tomitribe/inget/README.md

     <scope>provided</scope>
 </dependency>
 ```
+Make sure to add the model dependency for the java client as well, as it will need it.

 After the generation you will be able to call the resources directly using the generated client.
 See the following example:

 ```java